On Posterior Consistency of Tail Index for Bayesian Kernel Mixture Models: Discussion

 \section{Discussion}

 We have explored the theory behind the posterior consistency/inconsistency of tail index for Bayesian kernel mixture models, extending the scope of the vast literature on Bayesian consistency with respect to the weak and strong topology.
-We have shown that examples of inconsistency are extremly common, among the location-scale mixture models with MFM, DPM and NRM priors.
-There are special cases where the posterior consistency remains unknown in the DPM and NRM examples when the marginal base measures of the location and scale parameters meet certain restrictions, although we conjecture that in general the posteriors are still inconsistent in the tail index.
+We have shown that examples of inconsistency are extremely common, among the location-scale mixture models with MFM, DPM and NRMI mixture priors.
+There are special cases in which posterior consistency remains unknown in the DPM and NRMI mixture examples when the marginal base measures of the location and scale parameters meet certain restrictions.

 We have also proposed a set of sufficient conditions that lead to posterior tail index consistency, and verified them in a Pareto mixture example.
 The simple Pareto mixture model is mainly used for illustration, as other heavy tailed kernels with an explicit tail index parameter can also be implemented in a similar manner, such as the inverse gamma kernel, the half Student's $t$ kernel, and the $F$ kernel, although their consistency theory involves extra technical complexity in verifying all those sufficient conditions.
 It is less obvious to see how models like \eqref{parmix} can be generalized to mixing models with two-sided kernels, since ideally one wants to estimate both the left tail index and the right tail index of a distribution, which can be possibly different.
-It will be an interesting topic to further study the posterior convergence rates for Model \eqref{parmix} when the true $F_0(x)$ comes from certain nonparametric classes such as the Hall and Welsh class, and compare them with the frequentist adaptive estimators such as \citep{CarKim15} and \citep{BouTho15}, which achieve the minimax rates.
-12pt
+It will be an interesting topic to further study the posterior convergence rates for Model \eqref{parmix} when the true $F_0(x)$ comes from certain nonparametric classes such as the Hall and Welsh class, and compare them with the frequentist adaptive estimators such as \cite{CarKim15} and \cite{BouTho15}, which achieve the minimax rates.

-{\bf Acknowledgment} The authors thank Professor Jayanta Ghosh for a comment on the challenges of Bayesian asymptotics for heavy-tailed densities, which served as inspiration for this work.

 {A.\arabic{equation}} {A.\arabic{lemma}}